MRSevim/react-quiz-kit/README.md

 1. Clone the repo
 2. run `npm install` on root file and inside test-area
-3. In test-area file, run `npm install ../` to link the root path as dependency to test-area
+3. In test-area file, run `npm run install-local` to link the root path as dependency to test-area
 4. run `npm run server` in a terminal in root file
-5. run `npm run start` in a terminal in root file
+5. run `npm run dev` in a terminal in test-area

 Changes you make inside the src file should be reflected inside dist file.
 You can then test the changes in http://localhost:5173/.
+If you wanna test in typescript go through the steps from 2 to 5 but for test-area-ts instead of test-area

 ## Licence